project-akri/akri/docs/end-to-end-demo-rpi4.md

 # Raspberry Pi 4 Demo
-This demo will demonstrate how to get Akri working on a **Raspberry Pi 4** and feature the scenario of using Akri to discover mock USB cameras attached to nodes in a Kubernetes cluster.
+This will demonstrate how to get Akri working on a **Raspberry Pi 4** and walk through using Akri to discover mock USB cameras attached to nodes in a Kubernetes cluster.
 You'll see how Akri automatically deploys workloads to pull frames from the cameras.
 We will then deploy a streaming application that will point to services automatically created by Akri to access the video frames from the workloads.

 The following will be covered in this demo:
 1. Setting up single node cluster on a Raspberry Pi 4
 1. Setting up mock udev video devices
 1. Installing Akri via Helm with settings to create your Akri udev Configuration
-1. Investigating Akri
+1. Inspecting Akri
 1. Deploying a streaming application
 1. Cleanup
 1. Going beyond the demo